 Beautiful!
-Amazing! colorful!
-But there are many on this earth who couldn’t enjoy this beauty.
-There are approx 1 in 12 men (8%) and 1 in 200 women have Color vision deficiency in the world.
+Amazing! colourful!
+But many on this earth couldn’t enjoy this beauty.
+There are approx 1 in 12 men (8%) and 1 in 200 women have Colour vision deficiency in the world.

 And many of them were still undiagnosed.

-Color Vision is an awesome gift given by God.
+Colour Vision is an awesome gift given by God.
 The Color is a phenomenon of light or visual perception which enables us to differentiate between different things.
-The cells which help in perceiving color are called cone cells.
+The cells which help in perceiving colour are called cone cells.
 They are of three types Red, Green and blue cones.
-Any defect or malfunctioning of these cells results in Color vison deficiency.
-Color vision deficiency is classified into different types based on the type of defect and the type of cell effected.
+Any defect or malfunctioning of these cells results in Color vision deficiency.
+Colour vision deficiency is classified into different types based on the type of defect and the type of cell affected.

 Congenital Color Vision defect:

-- One the cone pigments is altered in spectral sensitivity.
+- One of the cone pigments is altered in spectral sensitivity.

 - Photopic vision for red wavelength is low.